 Focusing on one audience

-What makes hybrid events challenging is that you are addressing two very different audiences simultaneously.
-Using two different approaches to deliver the same information at the same time will truly test your creativity and planning skills.
+What makes hybrid events challenging is that you are addressing two very different audiences simultaneously to create equally good event experiences.
+Using two different approaches to deliver the same information at the same time means two different event programs running at the same time.
+This will truly test your creativity and planning skills.
 But believe us, this is an absolute must-do.

 If you put all your efforts towards a virtual audience, in-person guests won’t have a time of their lives.
-On-site visitors in a hybrid environment,do get an upper hand for they are living the physical event rather than observing it.
+On-site visitors in a hybrid environment do get an upper hand for they are living the physical event they attend in person rather than observing it.
 Although you want to put engagement driven focus towards virtual guests, don’t forget to engage the in-person audience in activities too.
 Q&As, panel discussions, icebreakers – your attendees will appreciate face-to-face interactions.

 Alternatively, if you get overjoyed with a live audience and don’t put sufficient effort in appeasing the ones behind the screen… Well, in both scenarios the neglected audience won’t have a great experience and this will reflect on your NPS.